Andhaka: Alternate account

 While searching, his generals found a cave where a hermit was meditating and saw a beautiful woman along with him.
 They told their master about this, who ordered them to bring the woman to him.
 The hermit happened to be Shiva and the woman his wife Parvati.
 When they told the ascetic to hand over the woman to their master, Shiva refused, stating that if their master wanted her, he should take her himself.

 When his generals informed Andhaka about this, he became furious and proceeded to fight Shiva.
 With his army of Asuras, Andhaka fought Nandi and Shiva's Gaṇas, but were defeated and forced to flee.
 Andhaka soon returned to battle, which lasted for seven hundred years.

 Vishnu, Brahmā and the Devas joined the battle against Andhaka and his army.
 Andhaka's general Vighasa swallowed all the gods, to which Shiva retaliated by charging with his bull and plowing into the demon. Śukra, the preceptor of Asura, brought the dead Asuras back to life by using his medicinal herb, the Mṛtasañjīvanī.
 Shiva ordered the Gaṇas to capture Śukra.
 When they brought him to Shiva, he swallowed the demon guru.

 Shiva attacked Andhaka with his trident, but every drop of Andhaka's blood that fell to the ground spawned another demon like him.
-Shiva requested the goddess chandi to drink the blood while he took care of the rest of Andhaka's duplicates.
+Shiva requested the goddess Chandi to drink the blood while he took care of the rest of Andhaka's duplicates.
 After vanquishing the remaining Asura, Shiva impaled Andhaka with his trident and lifted him thereupon, where he remained for a very long time.
-Once he had realised that the woman who he was lusting for was his own mother and her husband was his own father, he felt deeply grieved and ashamed of his actions.
+Once he had realised that the woman whom he was lusting for was his own mother and her husband was his own father, he felt deeply grieved and ashamed of his actions.
 He sincerely prayed to Shiva for forgiveness.
 Shiva, the most humble one, forgave him and made him the chief of the Gaṇas.